nimiththomas/MultiModuleSampleApp/README.md

 ## core/

+## network/
-network/:Retrofit setup, API interfaces, interceptors, and network config.
+Retrofit setup, API interfaces, interceptors, and network config.

+## datastore/
-datastore/: DataStore instance and related getters/setters for persistent storage.
+DataStore instance and related getters/setters for persistent storage.

- data/
+## data/
 Connects with both network and datastore to provide data to the app.

 Hosts repositories that abstract data sources and expose data to the domain layer.